ethanmick/airbrake-hapi/README.md

 Required Options:
 * `id` - The Project ID from Airbrake
+* `key` - The Project API Key
+* `notifierURL` - A URL to tell Airbrake what this project is.

+Optional:
+* `name` - The Application Name
+* `version` - The current application version.
+Airbrake Hapi will automatically try and set this to the current Git Hash, if you are using Git.
+It runs `git rev-parse HEAD` (run it yourself to see what it returns).

+This does not track deploys, but maybe it could.

 ## Development ##
 Airbrake Hapi is written in [CoffeeScript](http://coffeescript.org/), because I enjoy the easier to use syntax over pure javascript.
 However, the project is compiled to Javascript on prepublish: